maka-6/Zantrum-project/README.md

 ## Use it as the basis of your own game.

-Edit `Main.java` with your own code.
+Edit `Zantrum.Main.java` with your own code.
 (You can delete the examples.)
 Then

 To run: